dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Fourth, many people are complicit in silence.
 Maybe the alcohol industry really didn't think anything underhanded was happening.
 Well, they knew on July 7, 2017, when the first New York Times [story](https://www.nytimes.com/2017/07/03/well/eat/alcohol-national-institutes-of-health-clinical-trial.html) came out, including untrue or misleading statements from Mukamal and the NIAAA.
 They had months to correct the record, but they did nothing.
 The same is true for many of the other researchers involved.

 Fifth, the general idea of industry funding with a firewall could be tremendously valuable but was tarnished by everyone here.
 Take nutritional supplements.
 Every time someone actually checks, we find out what's in them bears little resemblance to what's on the label (e.g. [melatonin off by a factor of 10](https://dx.doi.org/10.5664%2Fjcsm.6434), or ["ginkgo biloba extract" containing *zero* ginko biloba](https://dx.doi.org/10.5664%2Fjcsm.6434) or [tons of supplements containing heavy metals](https://doi.org/10.1371/journal.pone.0049676).)
-Some rare companies publish lab tests, but these always seem to be a test of some batch from 3 years ago by an unknown lab with no reputation who only tests three things and labels them as "within spec".
+Some rare companies publish lab tests, but these always seem to be a test of some batch from 3 years ago by an unknown lab with no reputation who only tests three things and are labeled as "within spec".

 In principle, firewalled research could be the solution here.
 Supplement companies could pay to have tests done by independent researchers.
 Consumers would have a quality signal for what products to trust, and the companies that make good stuff would make more money.
 Everyone would win (except the people selling crap products).